Yeongbin Yi

-Royal Noble Consort Yeong of the Jeonui Yi clan (15 August 1696 – 23 August 1764), alternatively known as Lady Seonhui, was a concubine of King Yeongjo of Joseon and the mother of Crown Prince Sado.
-She is most well known for influencing court politics as King Yeongjo often asked her advice and she regularly accompanied the king on inspection tours.
-Because of passivity of Queen Jeongseon, Yeongbin acted as lady of inner palace, hosting banquets.
+Yeongbin Yi (5 August 1696 – 12 August 1764), or Concubine Yeong, (Note: The literal translation of bin (빈; 嬪) is "concubine".
+Combined with the honorific title yeong (영; 暎), the full meaning is "Reflective Concubine".) of the Jeonui Yi clan, was a consort of Yeongjo of Joseon and the biological mother of the ill-fated Crown Prince Sado.
+She is most well known for influencing court politics, as the king often asked for her advice and she regularly accompanied him on inspection tours.
+Because of the passivity of Queen Jeongseong, Lady Yi also acted as the leader of the Internal Court.

 Biography

 Early life

-The future Royal Noble Consort Yeong was born into the Jeonui Yi clan on August 15, 1696, to Yi Yu-beon, and his wife, Lady Kim of the Hanyang Kim clan.
+Lady Yi was born into the Jeonui Yi clan to Yi Yu-beon, and his wife, a lady from the Hanyang Kim clan.

-In 1701 (the 24th year of King Sukjong's reign), at the age of 6, Lady Yi entered the palace and became a gungnyeo.
+In 1701, at the age of 6, Lady Yi entered the palace and became a kungnyŏ.

 Palace life

-In 1726, at the age of 31, Lady Yi became a concubine of King Yeongjo, in his second year of reign.
-She was given the rank of Sug-ui (숙의, 淑儀; junior second rank concubine).
+At the age of 31, in the second year of King Yeongjo's reign, Lady Yi became his concubine.
+She was appointed as a royal consort of the junior second rank (숙의; 淑儀; sugui).

-A year later, in 1727, Royal Consort Sug-ui gave birth to a daughter, Princess Hwapyeong.

-She was promoted to the rank of Gwi-in (귀인, 貴人; junior first rank concubine) in October, that same year.
+One year later, in 1727, she gave birth to a daughter, Princess Hwapyeong.
+She was promoted to the junior first rank (귀인; 貴人; gwiin) the following year.

-Between 1728 and 1732, she gave birth to three daughters: one died at the age of 3, the second at the age of 2, and the third at the age of 4.

-In 1730, she was finally promoted to the most senior rank of Bin (빈, 嬪; senior first rank concubine), with the prefix Yeong (暎), meaning "shining".
+Between 1728 and 1732, Lady Yi gave birth to three daughters, but all of them died young.
+In 1730, she was elevated to the senior first rank (빈; 嬪; bin), with the honorific title yeong (영; 暎), meaning "to reflect".
 In 1732, she gave birth to her fifth daughter, Princess Hwahyeop.
-Her sixth daughter, Yi Yong-wan, Princess Hwawan, was born in 1738.
+Her sixth daughter, Princess Hwawan, was born in 1738.